 If you are grilling a steak, add a slice of butter on top as you are pulling it off the grill.
 The compound butter will begin to melt and cover your steak with a rich delicious sauce.
 The aroma of the rosemary and garlic from this garlic herb butter will get your taste buds in full gear.

 You can also use this recipe as a topping for almost anything that you are looking to kick up a notch.
 Use this butter on hamburger rolls for our smoked burgers.
-Or as a spread or add it to a baked potato or on top of potato fritters.
+Or add it to a baked potato.
 Replace it with anything that you usually put butter on.
 We use it often on Foil Packet Potatoes on the Grill.
 If you are looking for crispy skin on your Traeger Turkey, use this herb butter to rub all over the skin before you smoke it.

-Another crowd-pleasing applications for this easy compound butter are as a spread on grilled toast and use a little more to cook up some butter poached shrimp or shrimp scampi.
-Cut a thick slice of french baguette or other homemade bread.
-Lay it on the grill until it gets light brown grill marks then lavishly spread the flavored butter on the toast, top with the shrimp, and enjoy.
+Another crowd-pleasing application for this easy compound butter is as a spread on grilled toast, and use a little more to cook up some Butter Poached Shrimp or shrimp scampi.
+Cut a thick slice of French baguette or other homemade bread.
+Lay it on the grill until it gets light brown grill marks, then lavishly spread the flavored butter on the toast, top with the shrimp, and enjoy.
 It is a fantastic appetizer while the rest of the meal preparations are being made.

 Instructions